 If it's an emergency, call an ambulance using 999.

-NHS Choices provides a list of services that can help if you're feeling suicidal.
+Provides a list of services that can help if you're feeling suicidal.

 Offers a free Stay Alive app which offers help and support both to people with thoughts of suicide and to people concerned about someone else.